kurtosis-tech/kurtosis/docs/docs/reference/cli/enclave-ls.md

 kurtosis enclave ls
 ```

-The enclave UUIDs and names that are printed will be used in enclave manipulation commands.
+The enclave UUIDs and names that are printed will be used in enclave manipulation commands and are refered to as [resource identifiers](../resource-identifier.md).